Leather 101: Blended Leather

 - Less expensive than top grain leather.

-- Good for the environment – blended leather makes full use what would have been waste, keeping product out of landfills and reducing the need for additional farming.
+- Good for the environment – blended leather makes full use of what would have been waste, keeping product out of landfills and reducing the need for additional farming.

 - Highly durable.